 I’ve been traveling through Southeast Asia for nearly two months and started to feel guilty that I had hardly had more than a beer since we’d been here.
 Sammi and I have stayed in quiet hotels and guesthouses rather than some of the rowdy backpacker hostels I’d read about.

 We’ve rarely stayed out past 9 pm and always wake up by 8 am, with the exception of my friend’s hen night in Bangkok.
 I started to wonder if I was missing out on something.
 So far I don’t have any pictures with buckets or in neon or me brushing up against strangers.
-In fact, I haven’t met too many people anyways.
+In fact, I haven’t met too many people anyway.

 Since we planned the trip around my friend’s wedding in Koh Samui, she said we could all take the ferry over to the Full Moon Party in Ko Pha Ngan a few nights beforehand.
 On one hand, I wanted to be able to say “I’d done it,” little more than a brag-worthy statement for the bucket list.